Optimizing Heater Power for Thermal Processing

 After running the optimization, we can see that the peak temperature at the heaters stays below 95°C. The weighted temperature at the outlet is just under 70°C, and the power at the first and second heaters is 7.9 W and 4.0 W respectively.

 The Optimization Module was used to find the heater power that will heat the air as much as possible while keeping the peak temperature at the heaters below a specified value.
 This approach is useful for process control modeling and optimization.
-The example model is available for download from our Model Gallery.
+Please contact your local sales representative if you would like to receive this model.